Historic Warren building to share in $35 million rehabilitation grant

 WARREN, Ohio (WKBN) – The Ohio Development Services Agency awarded over $35 million in Ohio Historic Preservation Tax Credits for the rehabilitation of 51 historic buildings in the state, including one in Warren.

-The Packard Apartments will receive an $819,371 tax credit to rehabilitate the vacant building, which has been deteriorating for years.
+The Packard Apartments at 318 N. Park Ave. will receive an $819,371 tax credit to rehabilitate the vacant building, which has been deteriorating for years.

 The building had a previous award, but the project was unable to move forward in time.
 After reapplication, the award was issued again.